xxh160/xxh160/README.md

 ### 👏 Welcome

-* I'm building a personal blog with React and Spring!
+* I'm building my blog with React and Spring!
 * Please do look forward to!

 #### 😉 Who am i